LHCquarks/UniNotes/Comp/COMP2521/Abstract Data Types/Graphs.md

 - **Adjacency List**: Array of linked lists containing the adjacent nodes of each node
 - **Array of Adjacent Pairs**: Array, where every entry contains two nodes (and a weight) indicating the edge between these nodes.
 ### Traversal

-There are two main types of graph traversal:
+There are two main ways to traverse a graph:
 - **Breadth-First-Search**:
-	-  Finds the shortest path in terms of nodes from any node to another node.
-	- Searches nodes sequentially
+	- First searches all the closest nodes and then the further out nodes
-	- Uses a Queue ADT to keep track of which nodes to explore (and the order)
+	- Uses a Queue to keep track of which nodes to explore (and the order)
+	- Generalization of level order traversal in BSTs
 - **Depth-First-Search**:
-	 - Finds a path from any node to another node
-	- Searches paths sequentially
+	- Searches entire paths before moving onto another path
-	- Uses a Stack ADT to keep track of which nodes to explore (and the order)
+	- Uses a Stack to keep track of which nodes to explore (and the order)

 The pseudocode for each implementation method is the same.
 #### Breadth-First-Search (BFS)